WHITE TIGERS UP TO 1899

-I am grateful to Paul McCarthy and Mary Ann Howell for researching and providing extensive material, information and corrections on white tigers and for genealogies.
+Historical quotations are credited and are in the public domain.
+Original text is licensed under the GFDL.
+I am grateful to Paul McCarthy, Mary Ann Howell, Catherine Walsh and Jerry Blackman for researching and providing extensive material, information and corrections on white tigers and for genealogies.

 It is commonly believed that white tigers only occur among Bengal tigers.
 Korea and Northern China, but not Siberia, were known for white tigers in the wild.
 The mutation may have also occurred in pure-bred Amur tigers.
 The Amur tiger (as it is now called) was previously split into the Manchurian, North China, and Siberian subspecies.
 The smaller Korean tiger was also previously recognized as a subspecies.
 The Siberian, Manchurian and Korean subspecies have been combined into the Amur subspecies, which is also known by its historical name of Siberian or North China tiger.
 White tigers have been reported in northern China, in the geographic range of the Amur tiger and seem to have occurred in the Indo-Chinese, Sumatran and Javan subspecies.
 White tigers have not been reported amongst the South China, Caspian or Bali tigers.
 The blue tigers reported in China and on the North/South Korean border region may have been due to a manifestation of the same mutation.
 White tigers form part of tradition in some regions.
 In China the white tiger was revered as the god of the West.
 The white tiger is represented on the South Korean flag in the Yin and Yang emblem, the white tiger as evil opposite the green dragon for good.
 According to Indian superstition, the slayer of a white tiger would die within a year and the white tiger was regarded as the incarnation of a Hindu god.
 Sumatran and Javan royalty claimed descent from white tigers, and white tigers were regarded as the reincarnations of royalty.
 White tigers are also known as Ice Tigers, not because of their habitat, but because of their "glacial" appearance.